Africa (goddess): Worship

 Maritz, however, has questioned whether personified Africa was ever a "Dea" or goddess to Romans, or anywhere else.
 The iconographic images of "Dea Africa" with elephant scalp head dress was just a Roman icon for Africa, states Maritz.
-This is likely because neither Pliny nor any writer thereafter ever wrote "Dea" for her, nor is there an epigraphical inscription stating "Dea Africa".
-In contrast, other Roman goddesses carry the prefix Dea in texts and inscriptions.
-Romans already had their own goddesses of fertility and abundance, states Maritz, and there was no need for a competing goddess with the same deity role.
+This is likely because neither Pliny nor any writer thereafter ever described her as "Dea", nor is there an epigraphical inscription stating "Dea Africa".
+In contrast, other Roman goddesses carry the prefix "Dea" in texts and inscriptions.
+Romans already had their own goddesses of fertility and abundance, states Maritz, and there was no need for a competing goddess with the same role.